aswin-asokan/Kerala-IoT-Challenge/pages/level2/EXP2.md

 frameborder="0"
 allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
-_As you can see the changes done in one device affects the other and I think the lag is due to the network issues._
+_As you can see the changes done in one device affects the other and I think the lag in switching is due to the network issues._

 For a detailed instruction visit :
 * [Video 1](https://www.youtube.com/watch?v=UFCmTZUoZ1M)